reflectivity/file_format/specification.md

 **mandatory**

-This section contains information about the origin and ownership of the raw data, together with details!!!
+This section contains information about the origin and ownership of the raw data, together with details.

 All entries marked with an asterisk `*` are optional.